 Industry Analysis & Industry Trends

-Volatile commodity prices, changing consumer trends and a saturated market are just some of the characteristics associated with the Snack Food Manufacturing industry.
-While the industry has shown glimpses of promise in the five years through 2013-14, rising commodity prices, turbulent economic conditions and rapidly changing consumer trends have limited growth.
-In the five years through 2013-14, industry revenue is expected to increase by an annualised 2.2% to total $3.0 billion.
+Volatile input prices, changing consumer trends and a saturated market are just some of the changes facing the Snack Food Manufacturing industry.
+While the industry has shown glimpses of promise in the five years through 2013-14, the industry has been plagued with rising commodity prices, turbulent economic conditions and increasingly health-conscious consumers that have ditched snacking in favour of healthier alternatives.
+Over the five years through 2013-14, industry revenue is expected to increase by an annualised 2.2% to total $3.0 billion.
 In 2013-14, revenue is expected to increase by only 0.5%... purchase to read more

-Industry Report - Industry Key Buyers Chapter
+Industry Report - Industry Locations Chapter

 Nationally, snack food manufacturers tend to establish themselves in metropolitan areas, with approximately 85% of those employed by the industry working in cities and large rural municipalities.
 In recent years, the trend has been to concentrate operations within a small number of manufacturing sites so as to minimise costs and optimise efficiencies through economies of scale.
 The finished product is subsequently transported to distribution facilities across the country.

 In terms of geographic distribution, biscuit manufacturing is most heavily concentrated in New South Wales and Victoria, together housing 60% of all establishments.
 Queensland accounts for majority of the nuts, tropical fruit and vegetable growing in the country and comprises 18.1% of snack food establishments... purchase to read more